tencent cloud

 filePattern: app_*.log ## Log filename.
 Wildcards `*` and `?` are supported. `*` indicates to match any number of characters, while `?` indicates to match any single character.

-includeLabels: ## The labels of the Pods to be collected.
+includeLabels: ## Pods with the specified labels will be collected.
 This field cannot be specified if `workload` is specified.

-key: value1 ## The `metadata` will be carried in the log collected based on the collection rule and reported to the consumer.
+key: value1 ## Logs collected by the collection rule will be attached with metadata and reported to the consumer.
 Pods with multiple values of the same key can be matched.
 For example, if you enter `environment = production,qa`, Pods with the `production` or `qa` value of the `environment` key will be matched.
-Separate values by comma.
+Separate multiple values by comma.
 If `excludeLabels` is also specified, Pods in the intersection will be matched.

 excludeLabels: ## Pods with the specified labels will be excluded.
 This field cannot be specified if `workload` is specified.